 Some people may think that Toronto is like Lego Batman (it only works in black and very dark grey) but amongst the concrete and glass of the business district and the green of parks and playgrounds strewn all around town, there are various interesting architectural icons and historical gems to check out.
 Plus, you can do this tour by foot any time of year, no matter the weather!
-So get your walking shoes on and check off our list of 20 Cool Buildings to Discover in Downtown Toronto…
+So, to learn about our city’s past, present and future, get your walking shoes on and check off our list of 20 Cool Buildings to Discover in Downtown Toronto.

 Cool Buildings of Toronto — Tourist Attractions

 Well, of course, we have to start with the big kahuna of the Toronto skyline.
 At the tallest freestanding building in North and South America, you take a fast elevator up (which you feel in your tummy, like a reverse rollercoaster!) to an observation deck with 360 degrees of spectacular city views.
 Hot tip: Eat a fancy meal at the revolving restaurant to get a free ride up!

 To me, this entertainment venue will always be the SkyDome!
 Home to the Toronto Blue Jays (currently Canada’s only pro baseball team), it’s one of the first multi-sport stadiums designed with a retractable roof, and it also hosts special events and concerts throughout the year.
 Hot tip: we’ve got oodles of family tips for going to games here!

 The most delicious-smelling building on our list, it’s been a working food market since 1902.
 The building is so old that it was used as Toronto City Hall from 1845 until 1899 when they built what we now call “Old City Hall”.
 Don’t miss the peameal bacon sandwiches!